 When Leroy Fer moved to England in 2013, joining Norwich City, he wasn’t the first member of his family to play in the Premier League.

 His cousin Patrick van Aanholt made his Chelsea debut more than three years earlier, and both were still in the Premier League as recently as 2017-18, when Fer suffered his third relegation from the division.

 Luka Modrić and Mark Viduka

 Two of the most accomplished players for their respective countries, but it may have passed people by that Modrić and Viduka are blood relatives.

 Viduka’s father was born in Croatia before emigrating to Australia, where the former Celtic and Leeds striker was born.
 In fact, the Socceroos international joined Celtic from Dinamo Zagreb – the same club where Modrić began his career.

-Plenty who have watched Gini Wijnaldum and Rajiv van la Parra in Premier League action may well have done so without realising the Liverpool midfielder and the Huddersfield winger are related.
+Plenty who watched Gini Wijnaldum and Rajiv van la Parra when they played Premier League football may well have done so without realising the pair were actually related.

 Kaká was once the best footballer in the world, commanding a world record fee when he moved from AC Milan to Real Madrid.
 Digão… not so much.

-The younger brother also began at Milan but played just once in the league and most recently endured a difficult stint at New York Red Bulls – incidentally, a club which has also signed the younger Rooney and Wright-Phillips brothers during the MLS era.
+The younger brother also began at Milan but played just once in the league and retired after a difficult stint at New York Red Bulls came to an end in 2013 – incidentally, a club which has also signed the younger Rooney and Wright-Phillips brothers during the MLS era.